Sugar Coated Fried Dough Recipe

 2. Combine Wet Ingredients:

-• Add the egg, melted butter, and vanilla extract to the yeast mixture.
+• Add the egg, melted butter, and vanilla extract to the foamy yeast mixture.
 Whisk until well combined.

 3. Combine Dry Ingredients: